The history of Tchaikovsky’s

 a chronology of the editorial and critical correspondence

 The first performance of the Variations in the orchestral version took place on 18 November 1877 in Moscow under the baton of Nikolay Rubinstein.
 ‘Today is a Symphonic Assembly and most importantly, Fitzenhagen is playing your Variations on a Rococo theme’, wrote Nadezhda von Meck to Pyotr Tchaikovsky.
 Two years later, during a Festival in Wiesbaden, Fitzenhagen gave the first performance of the Variations outside of Russia.
 In July 1879, Tchaikovsky described this event in a letter to von Meck, ‘These days I have received letters from abroad with some very pleasant news about my compositions.
 Von Bulow played my Concerto during a Festival in Wiesbaden and in London.
-Fitzenhagen had a great success with my Variations during Wiesbaden’s Festival’.
+Fitzenhagen had great success with my Variations during

-From the first published edition to the present day, Fitzenhagen’s version of the Variations has been performed by cellists.
+From the first published edition to the present day, Fitzenhagen’s version of the Variations has continuously been performed by cellists.
 However, a number of musicians view Fitzenhagen’s edition as a misrepresentation of the composer’s initial intention.
-This notion is maintained by a secondary source: the story told by Anatoly Brandukov to his student Viktor Kubatsky that portrays the composer’s ‘over-emotional’ reaction to Fitzenhagen’s editorial involvement:
+This notion is maintained by a ‘secondary’ source: the story told by Anatoly Brandukov to his student Viktor Kubatsky that portrays the composer’s ‘over-emotional’ reaction to Fitzenhagen’s editorial involvement:

 During one of my visits of Pyotr Ilyich, I found him in a terribly irritated state.
 He had a look of a sick person.
 To my question ‘what is going on with you?’ – Pyotr Ilyich pointing his hand at the desk had pronounced, ‘Fitzenpupen (Fitzenhagen) was here, look what he has done with my composition, he altered everything.’
-To my questioning, what he is going to do with the piece, Pyotr Ilyich answered: ‘Hell with it, let it be as it is!’.
-That evening I went home from Pyotr Ilyich with the autograph of the Variations on a Rococo theme that I accepted from him as a gift.
+To my questioning, what he is going to do with the piece, Pyotr Ilyich answered: ‘Hell with it, let it be as it is!’
+That evening I went home from Pyotr Ilyich with the manuscript of the Variations on a Rococo theme that I accepted from him as a gift.

-Some of the authors that have discussed the topic of the Variations’ publication simply repeat the aforementioned story, the credibility of which is, however, questionable since it is based on hearsay.
+Some of the authors that have discussed the topic of the Variations’ publication simply repeat the aforementioned story, the credibility of which, however, is questionable since it is based on hearsay.
 The authors of the most recent reference publications on Tchaikovsky ascribe Brandukov’s visit to the year 1889, presumably calculated in connection with the editorial preparation of the Variations’ orchestral score.
 A number of authors refer to Dombayev’s publication whereas the year of Brandukov’s visit is in fact not indicated.
 It is curious, but possible, considering Tchaikovsky’s occasional absent-mindedness, that he would only then have noticed and thus reacted so strongly to Fitzenhagen’s ‘drastic reordering’ or ‘drastic modification’ of the Variations.
 Note, that details of the whereabouts of the original piano and cello part from 1876 to the year 1889 are not known.

 Figure 3 Nineteenth-century P. Jurgenson’s Editions.

 We were not able to trace any mentioning of a date of Brandukov’s visit in the 19th century writings or in printed sources related to our research.
 We must clarify, though, that on 25 November 1889, Brandukov performed Tchaikovsky’s Pezzo Capriccioso, op.
 62. His recollections of the visit appeared for the first time in print in 1945 in Yampolsky’s article (see Figure 2).
 In our opinion, this source cannot serve as a basis for evaluation of Fitzenhagen’s contribution.
 It is not without interest to mention that we have not managed to find any proof that Brandukov ever performed the Variations.
-The only contemporary printed source that associates Brandukov with this work are Yulian Poplavsky’s reminiscences.
+The only contemporary printed source that associates Brandukov with this work is Yulian Poplavsky’s reminiscences.
 In October 1893, not long before Tchaikovsky’s death, Brandukov and Poplavsky were visiting the composer at his home in Klin.
 Poplavsky wrote: